 To do everything yourself, you would need to:

 - Handwrite the mailing addresses on the envelopes

 - Add postage to each envelope

-This can be tedious and take a fair amount of time.
+Handwriting can be tedious and take a fair amount of time.
 The benefit of this approach is that people may be more likely to open a letter with a handwritten address on it.

 Save Time with a Bulk Mail Company

 One of these companies is Click2Mail.
 Their service works well for a neighbor letter campaign because they don't have a minimum order size.
 They offer templates that speed up the process of printing your letters.
-Also, their prices are good.
+Also, their prices are reasonable.

 Creating a neighbor letter campaign takes time, but it's one of the best ways to notify people nearby that your land is available for sale.
 Since these are some of the most likely buyers for your land, a neighbor letter campaign also gives you great bang for the buck.

 See Sell Your Land with a Neighbor Letter Campaign to learn more about neighbor letter campaigns, including what to write in the letter.